-India is the second most populated country in the world with a population of 1.339 billion (World Bank, 2017 estimates).
+India is the second most populated country in the world with a population of 1.353 billion (World Bank, 2018 data).
 According to the 2011 population census, there are 35 cities in India with a population of more than a million, with Mumbai, Delhi and Kolkata having a population over 10 million.
 Around 70% of the country's population resides in rural and semi-rural areas.
 One of the main reasons that India is considered as an attractive, high-growth market is its large pool of untapped and upper middle class population.
 Also, the standard of living in metropolitan cities of the country is comparable to the best in other developing nations.

 As per estimates, 250 million people are set to join India's workforce by 2030.
-With a significant chunk of population shifting into the working age group, there is a corresponding increase in disposable income and consumption demand.
-It is estimated that India will have 247,800 new millionaires by 2025.
+With a significant chunk of the population shifting into the working age group, there is a corresponding increase in disposable income and consumption demand.